 Related Reading: Is Online or In-Store Shopping Better For the Environment?

-4. Follow socially-minded bloggers who vet and share about they favorite brands.
+4. Follow socially-minded bloggers who vet and share about their favorite brands.

 5. Use tools like the browser extension from DoneGood that offers alternative ethical brands (and discounts on some of those brands) right in your browser when you search online for particular products.